Mike DeWine wins Republican nomination in Ohio gubernatorial primary

 "It was my responsibility as governor to take the actions that needed to be taken.
 I think if you looked at how Ohio approached the pandemic and how other states approach the pandemic, I believe that we had a proper balance between public safety and also allowing people to make their livelihoods," said DeWine.

-Republican candidate Jim Renacci, a former northeast Ohio congressman who ran for US Senate in 2018, ran a campaign focused on criticizing DeWine's health orders.
+Renacci, a former northeast Ohio congressman who ran for U.S. Senate in 2018, ran a campaign focused on criticizing DeWine's health orders.

 "When did we start taking away these rights?
 That's the real issue that I'm hearing as I travel around Ohio.
 And that's the concern I have too.
 So as governor, again, these are decisions.
 These should be individual choice decisions," said Renacci.